 In a separate study, Udey, Ingwu, and Imona (2012) looked at the organisational management decision-making procedures and the work performance of academic staff members in higher education institutions in Cross River State.
 It was decided to use the ex-post facto research design.
 One thousand seven hundred and forty-four (1744) professors made up the study's population, from which a sample of six hundred and ten (610) lecturers was chosen at random.
 To gather data on the instrument, a survey with a reliability alpha of 0.74 was created.
-Among other results, the Pearson's Moment Correlation Coefficient (r) analysis revealed that organisational management decision-making processes promoted organisational commitment and satisfaction, and this had a significant impact on the work output of academic staff in higher education institutions in Cross River State.
+Among other results. the Pearson's Moment Correlation Coefficient (r) analysis revealed that organisational management decisionmaking processes promoted organisational commitment and satisfaction, and this had a significant impact on the work output of staff higher academic in education institutions in Cross River State.

-Recent research has examined the variables influencing the work performance of academic staff at higher education institutions in Nigeria.
-Regarding organisational commitment, Ajibola, Adeleye, and Tanimola (2018) used a first-generation university in South West Nigeria using a survey methodology to explore the contributions of educational and organisational commitment to work performance of Financial Accounting Staff.
+Recent research has examined the variables influencing the work performance of academic staff at higher education Nigeria.
+Regarding institutions in organisational commitment, Aiibola, Adeleye, and Tanimola (2018) used a firstgeneration university in South West Nigeria using a survey methodology to explore the contributions educational and of organisational commitment work performance of Financial Accounting Staff.
 Their findings indicated that the performance of the financial accounting staff in South West Nigeria is promoted by organisational commitment and educational achievement.
 Similar to this, Ogedengbe, Adelekun, Eyengho, Ogunleye, and Bankole (2018) used the survey study method to explore how organisational commitment affected teachers' job performance in both public and private secondary schools in Ile-Ife, Osun State.
 The findings indicate that organisational dedication has a substantial impact on teachers' job performance in Ile-Ife, Osun State.
 Academic staffs in colleges of education in the Edo State region were not included in the research described above, despite the organisational commitment of academic staff members in universities being covered to some extent.

-In order to explore job happiness as a transformative education indicator in junior secondary schools in the Edo South Senatorial District, Ekhovbiye and Owenvbiugie (2010) looked at job satisfaction among Business Studies teachers.
+In order to explore job happiness as a transformative education indicator in junior schools in the Edo South secondary Senatorial District, Ekhovbiye and Owenvbiugie (2010)looked job satisfaction among Business Studies teachers.
 The results revealed a distinct variation in the link between work performance and teacher satisfaction for junior secondary school business studies teachers in Edo State.
-In addition, Osakwe (2014) employed an ex-post facto design to investigate factors influencing academic staff motivation and work satisfaction in institutions in Nigeria's South-South Geopolitical Zone, which includes Delta, Edo, Cross Rivers, Bayelsa, Rivers, and AkwaIbom.
+In addition, Osakwe (2014) employed an ex-post facto design to investigate factors influencing academic staff motivation work satisfaction in and institutions in Nigeria's South-South Geopolitical Zone, which includes Delta, Edo, Cross Rivers, Bayelsa, Rivers, and AkwaIbom.
 Results showed that key factors influencing staff members' job performance at universities in Nigeria's South-South Geopolitical Zone included job satisfaction with regard to job promotion, salary, job security, welfare, and benefits.